 There’s a lot of work involved in a product launch.
 Your team goes through rounds of brainstorming, product iterations, product testing, marketing plans, and more.
 And while all of that is happening inside the four walls of your office, it can be easy to forget that word-of-mouth in the market plays a big role in a successful launch.

-With the impact of COVID-19, you may be considering delaying or pausing a product launch.
-While store closures and changes in consumer spending can definitely impact your launch plans, there are still plenty of opportunities to launch new products in a way that resonates with consumers.
+With the impact of COVID-19, you may have considered delaying or pausing a product launch.
+While store closures and changes in consumer spending can definitely impact your launch plans, there’s still plenty of opportunities to launch new products in a way that resonates with consumers.

 According to the Harvard Business Review, some of the most common reasons new products fail are lack of preparation, lack of market testing, and consumer confusion.
 If people don’t understand the new product and how to use it, they won’t buy it.
 And that’s where product sampling comes in – especially in a time when shoppers can’t wander the brick-and-mortar store to stumble upon your product.